Twisted Wonderland: Usurper from the Wilds, English Translation

 The EN novel retained the EN-game localization of Cater’s nickname for Adeuce: “Hunting Season.”

-If you thought it was odd for Trey to roll his eyes at Riddle and for Riddle to roll his eyes at Yuuya, you are correcting: while added to the EN novel, Trey and Riddle rolling their eyes did not happen in canon.
+If you thought it was odd for Trey to roll his eyes at Riddle and for Riddle to roll his eyes at Yuuya, you are correct: while added to the EN novel, Trey and Riddle rolling their eyes did not happen in canon.

 Original Trey: “‘That’s exactly what you told me at lunch today.
 I’m fine, really—it’s all right.'”